jonsuh/jonsuh.com/_posts/2015-03-20-enhance-google-search-results-rich-snippets.md

 Google can understand the markup of your content to provide rich snippets for <a href="https://support.google.com/webmasters/answer/answer.py?answer=146861" target="_blank">businesses and organizations</a>, <a href="https://support.google.com/webmasters/answer/answer.py?answer=164506" target="_blank">events</a>, <a href="https://support.google.com/webmasters/answer/1623047?hl=en" target="_blank">music</a>, <a href="https://support.google.com/webmasters/answer/answer.py?answer=146646" target="_blank">people</a>, <a href="https://support.google.com/webmasters/answer/answer.py?answer=146750" target="_blank">products</a>, <a href="https://support.google.com/webmasters/answer/answer.py?answer=173379" target="_blank">recipes</a>, and <a href="https://support.google.com/webmasters/answer/answer.py?answer=146645" target="_blank">reviews</a>.

 Each type can contain a different number of properties, but Google recognizes specific vocabulary based on the item type to create rich snippets.
-I’ll cover reviews and recipes as examples, but the links in the paragraph above provide documentation for the corresponding item types.
+I’ll cover reviews as examples, but the links in the paragraph above provide documentation for the corresponding item types.

 ### Reviews